Fire Risk Consultancy

 A thorough risk assessment identifies hazards, which can be anything that’s likely to cause harm or illness.
 In a healthcare premises, hazards can range from slips, trips and fire, to electrical equipment, the chemicals used and even microbiological hazards.

-Having a risk assessment in a care home it’s a legal requirement, especially because of the vulnerable nature of its residents.
+Care home risk assessments are a legal requirement, especially because of the vulnerable nature of its residents.
 Visitors, like family or agency professionals also need protecting, alongside staff exposed to slippery surfaces and tripping hazards, for example.
 You will need in the first place to observe and evaluate the risks residents/staff/visitors might be exposed to and make sure you take appropriate measures to minimise these risks.